rust-lang/cargo/doc/book/src/reference/unstable.md

     * [panic-immediate-abort](#panic-immediate-abort) --- Passes `-Cpanic=immediate-abort` to the compiler.
     * [compile-time-deps](#compile-time-deps) --- Perma-unstable feature for rust-analyzer
     * [fine-grain-locking](#fine-grain-locking) --- Use fine grain locking instead of locking the entire build cache
+    * [jobserver-fairness](#jobserver-fairness) --- Eagerly releases jobserver tokens when no work is pending.
     * [json-target-spec](#json-target-spec) --- Allows the use of `.json` custom target specs.
     * [hint-msrv](#hint-msrv) --- Allows Cargo to set `-Zhint-msrv`
 * rustdoc